Herpes - oral

 Herpes virus type 2 (HSV-2) most often causes genital herpes.
 However, sometimes HSV-2 is spread to the mouth during oral sex, causing oral herpes.

-- Have close personal contact with someone who is infected
+- Have intimate or personal contact with someone who is infected

 Parents may spread the virus to their children during regular daily activities.